DEN7017 – Professionalism In Patient Care and Practice Management III (0.5)

 DEN8837L – Comprehensive Periodontal Treatment 4 (3)

-This course builds upon the application of foundation knowledge in periodontics to a more advanced student and enhances performance skills in the continuing development and demonstration of competency in this discipline.
+This course builds upon the application of foundational knowledge in periodontics for a more advanced student and enhances performance skills in the continuing development and demonstration of competency in this discipline.

 DEN8857L – Clinical Prosthodontics 3 (3)